MartinRain/sinope-130/README.md

 For Wi-Fi thermostats you need to connect your devices to Neviweb and add them in the same network then the GT130 Zigbee devices.

 There are two custom component giving you the choice to manage your devices via the neviweb portal or directly via local Zigbee gateway:
-- [Neviweb130](https://github.com/claudegel/sinope-130) custom component to manage your devices via neviweb portal
+- [Sinope](https://github.com/claudegel/sinope-130) custom component to manage your devices via neviweb portal
 - Buy a Zigbee gateway like Dresden ConBee II usb dongle and manage directly your Zigbee device via ZHA component.
   I'm adding support for Sinopé Zigbee in zha-device-handlers.
 You can test new Sinopé devices quirks in [sinope-zha](https://github.com/claudegel/sinope-zha) where I put all new quirks before they are merged into zha-device-handlers.

 You need to install only one of them but both can be used at the same time on HA.
 Zigbee devices managed directly via ConBee II must be removed from Neviweb as they cannot be on two networks at the same time.

-## Neviweb custom component to manage your device via Neviweb portal:
+## Sinope custom component to manage your device via Neviweb portal:
 ## Installation
 There are two methods to install this custom component:
 - via HACS component: